ctierney123/poptrade/README.md

 Once running, the application will display real-time token information in your terminal, and (work in progress) start up a web server for API access.

 Press `Ctrl+C` to stop the application.

+## Known Bugs

+- Stale text lingering in the "live transactions" section
+- Upper border has lingering old text if the command prompt window is resized during use